by Sondra Lynn, Chief of Staff, Supercharge Lab

 At Supercharge Lab, we help your company connect with potential customers more efficiently and more effectively.
 We help buyers be better buyers and we make these connections based on an understanding of human behavior.

-Wikipedia describes Human Behavior as: “The potential and expressed capacity of human individuals or groups to respond to internal and external stimuli throughout their life.”
+Bryn Farnsworth describes Human Behavior as “a complex interplay of three components: actions, cognition, and emotions.”
 I would add to that to say that human behavior is “the most basic form of us as humans responding to a stimulus be it internal or external and the developed characteristics resulting from these physical, mental or social responses which eventually make us who we are today.”

 My mother would say sometimes “Well, that’s not like you!
 It’s entirely outside of your norm”.
 What she is also saying is that she knew our normal behaviors.
 She knew if her children, my sister and I, were acting in a way that was not in line with our regular characteristics.
 When observing this change of behavior, she might then look into our reactions further so to learn from them.
 My parents learned our behaviors – and increased their cognitive empathy – in a variety of ways by putting us to the test with responsibilities too.
 Giving us tasks like feeding the animals before feeding ourselves, learning to load the dishwasher and what happened if you did not (then having to hand wash dishes!) were simple ways to start learning our behaviors through a specific stimulus.